deepin-community/python-flake8/docs/source/user/invocation.rst

                             run.
 (Default: 79)
       --select=errors       Comma-separated list of errors and warnings to enable.
                             For example, ``--select=E4,E51,W234``.
 (Default: )
+      --extend-select errors
+                            Comma-separated list of errors and warnings to add to the list of selected ones.
+For example, ``--extend- select=E4,E51,W234``.
       --disable-noqa        Disable the effect of "# noqa".
 This will report errors on lines with "# noqa" at the end.
       --show-source         Show the source generate each error or warning.